decoderzhub/BugleApp/README.md

 7. [ ] Event details needs start time field and hours of credit volunteers will receive.

-8. [ ] Display users upload photo or initials in avatar if photo is not present.
+8. [X] Display users uploaded photo or initials in avatar if photo is not present.
+18-Nov-18
 ***

 ## Things to do  (long-range)